Are Healthcare Costs Tax Deductible?

 Non-deductible Medical Expenses

-Medical expenses are deemed deductible when the service, medication, or device is necessary for alleviating or preventing physical and mental illnesses.
+Healthcare expenses are deemed tax deductible when the service, medication, or device is necessary for alleviating or preventing physical and mental illnesses.
 Unfortunately, the government has a long list of devices, services, and supplements that are not considered necessary for general health.
 These are therefore not deductible.

 These include examples such as: